Huc91/R-PI-Workshop/README.md

 # R-PI-Workshop
 **WORKSHOP MATERIALS**

-In this repository you can find all material needed for the workshop
+In this repository you can find all material needed for the R-PI-Workshop

+What you'll learn:
+_Python [get started]
+_Raspberry Pi [get started]

-MAIN STEPS (Only Mac OS X)
+MAIN STEPS (Mac OS X)

 SSH into the Pi --> ssh pi@<raspberry-ip>
 	*usr   pi